 October 17, 1963: "Mr. and Mrs. Don Trushiem returned home Monday after spending the summer months on Gerow Butte Lookout near Prineville."
 (The Bend Bulletin)

-1963: Three discoveries were reported during the fire season.
+1963: Three discoveries reported during the fire season.

 1964: The lookout reported seven fires during the season.

-1965: Stairs were repaired on the tower.
-Windows were repaired and new glides were put in the frames of the lookout cab.
+1965: Stairs repaired on the tower.
+Windows repaired and new glides were put in the frames of the lookout cab.
 (1965 Annual Report to Oregon Department of Forestry)

 1965: The lookout turned in 12 first reports.